 First played in 1952 when it was known as the San Diego Open, this tournament has had numerous name changes for sponsorship reason.
 Most notably, this event was backed by US car makers Buick between 1992 and 2009 when Farmers Insurance took their place.

 Tiger Woods has won this an incredible 7 times including a 4-win streak between 2005 and 2008.
 Woods is 4 wins clear of fellow American Phil Mickelson on the list of the most successful winners.

 Torrey Pines is one of the most prestigious golf courses in America.
-It is always a very popular stop off on the PGA Tour but the field for the Farmers Insurance Open has a particularly strong feel to it this year.
-That is because the South Course at Torrey Pines will be used as the host venue for the 2021 US Open.
+It is always a very popular stop off on the PGA Tour so the field for the Farmers Insurance Open often has a particularly strong feel to it.

 The North Course has a similarly classical feel to the South but it is considerably less challenging and this is where players will look to do their scoring.
 Unfortunately for those golfers in the field, they’ll play only one round on the North Course and three on the South Course (assuming they make the halfway cut).
 A certain amount of power is required to cope with the length of the South Course but that must be paired with accuracy both off the tee and with approach shots into those demanding greens.

 The PGA Tour season is scheduled to include a number of different ‘swings’.
 These are runs of tournaments over the course of a few weeks which take place in the same locale.
 Three examples are the Florida Swing, the new Asian Swing which takes place at the start of the season and West Coast Swing.

 The Farmers Insurance Open is arguably the most prestigious of the events on the West Coast Swing.
 It takes place at the infamous Torrey Pines, a fearsome test of golf which is set high up on the California cliffs above the Pacific Ocean.